banzaicloud/jwt-to-rbac/README.md

 JWT-to-RBAC lets you automatically generate RBAC resources based on JWT.

 ### Requirements:
-Configured Dex server which issued used JWT
+Configured Dex server which issued used JWT.
 If you want to issue tokens with Dex you have to configure it with LDAP connector.
-You can use Banzaicloud's [Dex chart](https://github.com/banzaicloud/banzai-charts/tree/master/dex) If you need LDAP server as well, you can [deploy with docker](https://github.com/osixia/docker-openldap)
+You can use Banzaicloud's [Dex chart](https://github.com/banzaicloud/banzai-charts/tree/master/dex).
+If you need LDAP server as well, you can [deploy with docker](https://github.com/osixia/docker-openldap)

 ### Build jwt-to-rbac docker image: